UdithaIshan/middleware-assignment/readme.md

 It produces the `quarkus-run.jar` file in the `build/quarkus-app/` directory.
 Be aware that it is not an _??ber-jar_ as the dependencies are copied into the `build/quarkus-app/lib/` directory.

+## How to run using Docker

+First build the application:

+    ./gradlew build

+Then, build the image with:

+    docker build -f src/main/docker/Dockerfile.jvm -t quarkus/petstore .

+Then run the container using:

+    docker run -i --rm -p 8080:8080 quarkus/petstore

 ## How to run tests
      ./gradlew test